The middle and upper reaches of the Tambo River produce some fantastic sandy beaches for swimming and this spot is no exception.

 Limited to no shade in or out of the water.

 There is no camping along the private land either side of the river.
-If you are staying overnight in the area, you can try
+If want to stay overnight in the area near this swimming hole, you can try

 East Gippsland Shire Council